beasthellboyy/Wordpress-Custom-Plugins-/README.md

 # MasterStudy Custom Layout Plugin

-This plugin allows you to override MasterStudy LMS templates with custom layouts.
+This plugin allows you to override MasterStudy LMS templates with custom layouts and overrides only the course player file.

 ## File Structure